Cubart History, Family Crest & Coats of Arms

 Early Notables of the Cubart family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Cubart Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cubart Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cubart family to the New World and Oceana
+Migration of the Cubart family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Cubart were among those contributors: Isaac Cubbert who settled in New York State in 1811; William Cubit settled in Philadelphia, Pennsylvania in 1866.